• Skip to primary navigation

 Jump to Recipe

-I just realized how hard it is to translate this delicious Indian snack.
-A must-have street food at any time of the day especially during the monsoons.
 A simple batter with umpteen options – do not just stop with chillies but you can fry just about any vegetables even exotic ones like asparagus!
 And for the egg lovers – dip in halved boiled eggs into the batter for amazing egg bhajjis.

 Note – Most often, the chillies are fried whole but I have quartered each chilli and removed the seeds.